 Another fun thing about inbound marketing is, although there are many components that affect its cost, inbound marketing pricing packages are flexible.
 You can pick and choose which services you'd like to insource vs. outsource.
 Obviously, if you have no idea how to run an inbound marketing campaign, you may want to lean toward the latter.

 Depending on the size of your business, how fast you want to see results, and how much you want to grow, the amount you spend on marketing will vary.
 Remember: if you spend more, you will see more benefits faster.
 Inbound marketing services pricing is definitely a case of "you get what you pay for."

 In general, smaller businesses will be spending less on marketing than larger businesses, though the amount will be a greater percentage of their gross revenue.

-Editor's note: This post was orginally published March 2016 and has been recently updated.
+(Editor's note: This post was originally published March 2016 and was recently updated.)